carpentries-incubator/genome-mining/_episodes/06-deepbgc.md

 ## Introduction

 As studied in previous sections, several BGC prediction algorithms have been developed.
 However their ability to identify novel BGC classes could be improved.
-DeepBGC(Hannigan, G. D., et al. 2019) represents a [Natural Language Processing](https://www.techtarget.com/searchenterpriseai/definition/natural-language-processing-NLP) and deep learning strategy for BGC prediction with reduced false positive rates and improved ability to identify novel BGC classes.
-We will use DeepBGC to uncover BGC not predicted by non-deep learning strategies.
-Annotated genomes whose domains are identified using HMMER and the Pfam database are embedded in a 100-dimensional vector space with NLP algorithm Pfam2vec.
+DeepBGC(Hannigan, G. D., et al. 2019) represents a [Natural Language Processing](https://www.techtarget.com/searchenterpriseai/definition/natural-language-processing-NLP) and Deep Learning strategy for BGC prediction with reduced false positive rates and improved ability to identify novel BGC classes.
+DeepBGC helps uncover BGC not predicted by non-deep learning strategies.

+DeepBGC trains a model from a set of reference genomes whose protein family domains are identified by HMMER and the Pfam database.
+The genomes are embedded in a 100-dimensional vector space with NLP algorithm Pfam2vec.

 Para poner codigo
 ~~~